Index of Images, Part IX: Barbara F. McManus

 Keywords: religion; funerary

-gold ring with nicolo intaglio; Roman, third century CE (found in France)
+gold ring with nicolo intaglio; Roman, third century CE (found in France);

 Keywords: jewelry